visezion/Human-Centric-AI-Framework-for-Secure-and-Efficient-Data-Center-Operations/docs/OPERATIONS.md

    - `python ai_service/train_from_dataset.py --input datasets/processed/green_dc_training.csv --output /tmp/test.joblib` (ensures training script works on your machine).
    - `python scripts/generate_mqtt_password.py --password <pwd>` followed by `docker compose up -d mosquitto telegraf telemetry_feeder` (ensures secured ingestion path works).

+## 6. Ingestion Portal (Simulator vs. Live)

+- Browse to `http://localhost:8600` (or the proxied `https://portal…` host).
+The UI shows the current mode, MQTT host/port, and a device credential form.
+- **Mode toggle:** flipping to “Live” stops the `telemetry_feeder` container; switching back to “Simulator” restarts it so synthetic racks resume publishing.
+- **Device credentials:** enter a username/password to append to `mosquitto/passwordfile`.
+The portal restarts Mosquitto automatically so the new credential takes effect.
+- Share the generated host/port + credentials with your IoT sensors to connect them directly to the stack without touching configs.

 With these steps, you can iteratively incorporate new telemetry sources, keep the AI models fresh, and prove the end-to-end flow is healthy before promoting changes.